wp-plugins/ultimate-landing-page-and-coming-soon-page/readme.txt

 *  Collect emails in Feedburner so you can stay in contact with your prospects

-###Additional Features Ultimate Landing Page Advanced contains
+###Additional Features Ultimate Landing Page and Coming Soon Advanced contains

 *  Collect emails with Aweber, Mailchimp, and other email list management software
 *  Create entire sales funnels